 The Dead Sea Scrolls contain the Aramaic books of Enoch, Tobit, the Testament of Levi, etc. Those books were authored before the 1st century and were faithfully copied; retaining the older spellings of words.
 This is because they are religious or holy books.
 They don't represent the Aramaic grammar spoken or written in the 1st century.
 The differences are minor though.
-The word "that" was spelled with two letters as dhi and later became one letter as "d."
-The word cadi "when" became cadh and the letter he "h" was replaced with the letter alap "a" at the end of verbs, pronouns, adjectives and sometimes rarely nouns (examples: innah to inna "I," bạah to bạa "he sought," etc.).
+The word "that" was spelled with two letters as di and later became one letter as "d."
+The word cdi ( [Note: the sheva of the first letter is silent] - Dan.
+3:7; etc.) "when" became cad and the letter he "h" was replaced with the letter alap "a" at the end of verbs, pronouns, adjectives and sometimes rarely nouns (examples: innah to inna "I," bạah to bạa "he sought," etc.).
 The "h" was likely replaced with the "a" because the "h" means (translates into the pronouns) "him, his and her" when attached to words.

 “Whom the LORD of hosts shall bless, saying, Blessed be Egypt my people and ASSYRIA the work of my hands and Israel my heritage.”
 (Isa.
 19:25 Lamsa).